UMRnInside/nheqminer/README.md

 Equihash/zcash/zec miner (can be used for pool mining)

-**NOTE: Common mistake is to clone this repo without recursive, you need to use --recursive**
+**NOTE: Common mistake is to clone this repo without recursion, you need to use --recursive**

 ```
 git clone --recursive https://github.com/UMRnInside/nheqminer-SIMDe
 ```

-*Your build with XENON/XENONCAT will fail otherwise**
+**Your build with XENON/XENONCAT will fail otherwise**

 # Features